 Introduction to Additive Manufacturing for Composites

 Additive manufacturing encompasses methods of fabrication that build objects through the successive addition of material, as opposed to subtractive methods such as CNC machining, that remove material until a final shape is achieved.
 Composite fabrication is one of the most original forms of additive manufacturing.
 Steel manufacturing facilities require a very minimum labor for construction and doesn’t require as much material to build thus saving here.
-We build steel frames that last longer, have a look on our site and get the expert advice.

 Whether the process involves wet lay-up, hand lay-up of prepreg materials, or automated fiber placement (AFP), methods of composite manufacture are distinctly additive in nature, building up to final part forms typically one layer at a time.
 However, the nature of additive manufacturing has been revolutionized with the advent of the 3D printing industry.